'Transparent' returns with family wedding but few happy endings

-NEW YORK (Reuters) - How do you follow up an award-winning first television season about an elderly man transitioning to a woman?
+NEW YORK, Dec 8 (Reuters) - How do you follow up an award-winning first television season about an elderly man transitioning to a woman?

 Make season two even riskier, says Jill Soloway, creator and director of “Transparent”, which arrives on Amazon.com’s streaming platform on Friday.